 - Using the platform’s native streaming functionality

-- Using third-party tools like Streamlabs OBS
+- Using third-party tools like Streamlabs Desktop

 While using the native tools available on the platform is easier, you miss out on the ability to add your webcam, overlays, and alerts, which enhance the viewing experience for your audience and increase their desire to stay on your server.